Thor Broadcast Logo

 Answer:

-This unit H-HYBRID-RF-8 is very popular because it is so universal, it has 8 SDI inputs but also 8 HDMI inputs if needed, it supports all the RF CATV modulation standards, so it can be used anywhere in the world
+This unit H-HYBRID-RF-8 is very popular because it is very universal.
+It has 8 SDI inputs, and also 8 HDMI inputs if needed.
+It supports all RF CATV modulation standards, so it can be used anywhere in the world.

 Answer: